 Mississippi has seen an increase in CMV traffic crashes with both large trucks and passenger carriers utilizing consistent high visibility enforcement and a paid media campaign.
-Over the past five years, CMV crashes have increased from 1287 in 2015 to 1438 in 2018.
-The chart below depicts a downward trend, with a 3% decrease in CMV crash involvement from CY 2018 to CY 2019.
+Over the past five years, CMV crashes have increased from 1430 in 2017 to 1644 in 2021.
+The chart below depicts an upward trend, with a 15% increase in CMV crash involvement from CY 2017 to CY 2021.

-The Mississippi Commercial Motor Vehicle Crash Reduction Plan will continue with the two-pronged approach in FY 2021, FY 2022, and FY 2023, which includes high visibility and public education to address the increase in CMV crashes statewide.
-MCSD will continue to conduct high visibility CMV traffic enforcement on the targeted counties, corridors and municipalities where the data show a high occurrence of cmv fatalities and crashes.
-Expansion statewide for CMV traffic enforcement in rural areas will continue in FY 23 as shown in FY 22.
+The Mississippi Commercial Motor Vehicle Crash Reduction Plan will continue with the twopronged approach in FY 2024, FY 2025, and FY 2026, which includes high visibility and public education to address the increase in CMV crashes statewide.
+MCSD will continue to conduct high visibility CMV traffic enforcement on the targeted counties, corridors and municipalities where the data show a high occurrence of CMV fatalities and crashes.
+Expansion statewide for CMV traffic enforcement in rural areas and work zones will continue int FY 24.

-Crash Reduction Goal: Mississippi will aim to reduce CMV crashes statewide by 15% over the next three years, 5% in CY 2021, 5% in CY 2022, and 5% in CY 2023, to 1314 by the end of CY 2023.
-The MCSD will continue to focus strong enforcement efforts in the top seven CMV crash counties, in and around work zones, and on rural roads.
+Crash Reduction Goal: Mississippi will aim to reduce CMV crashes statewide by 15% over the next three years, from 1644 in FY 2021 to 1559 in CY 2024, 1481 in CY 2025, and 1403 in CY 2026.
+The MCSD will continue to focus strong enforcement efforts in the top five CMV crash counties, in and around work zones, and on rural roads.